 Business leaders face a world that is much more dynamic and complex than in the past.
-Business education needs reflect this.
-Content becomes less important than equipping students with skills and tools for the “unknown unknowns”—those challenges they will face in their careers that we don’t know about today.
+Business education needs to reflect this.
+The content becomes less important than equipping students with skills and tools for the “unknown unknowns”—those challenges they will face in their careers that we don’t know about today.

 How can undergraduate students prepare better for leadership roles in business and non-profit organizations?
 How can higher education include new contents and new teaching models to enhance learning in these areas?